-Installed by Code internals, or manual configuration Computer preference [Registry]\ManageSoft\Common or [Registry]\ManageSoft\<agent>\CurrentVersion where <agent> is the registry key for an individual agent</agent></agent>
+Installed by Code internals, or manual configuration Computer preference [Registry]\ManageSoft\Common or [Registry]\ManageSoft\<agent>\CurrentVersion where <agent> is the registry key for an individual agent</agent></agent> registry key for an individual agent

 Priority

 Priority determines the order in which upload or download connections to inventory beacons should be attempted if AutoPriority is False.
 (If AutoPriority is True, the Priority registry key is set dynamically for each download and upload activity.)
 The value is set independently for uploads and downloads for each inventory beacon recorded in the [Registry] on the managed device (that is, in the registry on Windows devices and in config.ini on UNIX-like platforms).